junxit/us-congress-bills-114/metadata.md

 - 2016-09-20 — Mr. Guthrie moved to suspend the rules and pass the bill, as amended.
 - 2016-09-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 383 - 22 (Roll no. 521). (text: CR H5648-5649)
 - 2016-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 383 - 22 (Roll no. 521).(text: CR H5648-5649)
+- 2016-09-21 — Received in the Senate and Read twice and referred to the Committee on Finance.